gardener/landscaper-service/docs/usage/LandscaperDeployments.md

 The `spec.landscaperConfiguration` field contains the configuration of the Landscaper deployment.
 Configuration contains the list of the standard deployers that shall be deployed.
 For available deployers please check [this documentation](https://github.com/gardener/landscaper/tree/master/docs/deployer).

-## Component Reference

-The `spec.componentReference` field contains the following configuration:

-* `context`: _Optional_; Specifies the [Landscaper context](https://github.com/gardener/landscaper/blob/master/docs/usage/Context.md) to use for the Installation.
-   When not specified, defaults to the `default` context.
-* `componentName`: _Optional_; Specifies the component name of the Landscaper Service deployment to use.
-Default: `github.com/gardener/landscaper/landscaper-service`
-* `version`: _Required_; Specifies the version of the Landscaper that shall be deployed.
-Changing this value will attempt to upgrade/downgrade the existing Landscaper deployment.

 ## Instance Reference